 Option 1 – Download and install the driver manually

-The manufacturer of your video card keeps updating the driver.
-To get the latest correct driver, you need to go to the manufacturer website, find the driver corresponding with your specific flavor of Windows version (for example, Windows 32 bit) and download the driver manually.
+The manufacturer of your video card keeps updating drivers.
+To get the latest correct driver, you need to go to the manufacturer website, such as Intel, AMD, NVidia, find the driver corresponding with your specific flavor of Windows version (for example, Windows 32 bit) and download the driver manually.

 Once you’ve downloaded the correct driver for your system, double-click on the downloaded file and follow the on-screen instructions to install the driver.